 "What paper do I need?"

 Another question you often ask: which paper should I use?
 Check out my previous blog where I wrote about paper for alcohol markers.
 Would you rather work in sketchbooks than on separate sheets of paper?
-Go follow me on Instagram.
-I'll share my next blog about the different sketchbooks I tested soon!
-And who knows, maybe there will be a nice giveaway coming up...
+In my next blog you can read about the different sketchbooks I tested!

 "One more question: how exactly do you draw with alcohol based markers?"

 I think I can better show than tell you!
-That's why I'm currently working on an online course 'Illustrative portraits with alcohol markers'.
-In this course I'll tell you more about working with alcohol markers, how to draw faces and how to make these nice illustrative portraits using pictures.
-I will launch the Dutch edition of the course at the end of November.
-The English edition will follow as soon as possible when enough people are interested.
+That's why I've launched 2 online courses 'Illustrative portraits' and 'Illustrative characters'.
+In this course I'll tell you more about working with alcohol markers, how to draw people and how to make these illustrations using pictures.
+The English edition of these courses will follow as soon as possible when enough people are interested.
 Would you be interested in this course in English?
 Send me an e-mail and I'll put you on the mailing list!

 Do you want to stay posted when I launch new workshops and get monthly updates about what I’m working on, things that inspire me and get creative tips & tricks?
 Sign up for my newsletter.